Sara wanted a new website that would achieve a variety of tasks:

 The new site:

-- enables clients to book appointments online
+- Enables clients to book appointments online

-- gives clients access to free training
+- Gives clients access to free training

-- connects to Mailchimp landing pages where customers can register to find out more about Kerry's sessions
+- Connects to Mailchimp landing pages where customers can register to find out more about Kerry's sessions

-- is updatable by Kerry
+- Can be updated by Kerry

-- will in future include downloadable audio files of Kerry's sessions
+- Will in future include downloadable audio files of Kerry's sessions

 Jennifer was starting a brand new business wasn't quite sure what she might need in terms of online presence.